Cynthia Mann is the creative visionary behind Birch Fabrics. She is an organic fabric enthusiast and a momma to two beautiful boys.

 Birch Fabrics was born in 2009, out of a genuine love for organic fabric and a lack of it on her neighborhood fabric store shelves.
 Cynthia believes that with heart-felt, assertive action, each person can contribute to a healthier planet.
-You’ll find Cynthia on the beach playing frisbee with her two boys, and her four dogs.
+You can find Cynthia on the beach playing frisbee with her two boys, and her four dogs.

-Jason Rector started off as a Multimedia Designer in the Bay Area, after many years of a diverse design background Jason got on board with Cynthia in starting Birch Fabrics as the Lead Designer.
+Jason Rector started out as a Multimedia Designer in the Bay Area and after many years of building a diverse design background, has collaborated with Cynthia in starting Birch Fabrics as the Lead Designer.
 Jason is the whiz behind the scenes turning Charley Harper’s art into striking and gorgeous patterns for print!
-Now after what seems like such a long journey it’s been a personal pleasure to have seen Birch grow into such an amazing company and to have such wonderful employees to manage and bring Birch into a new era.
+Now after what seems like such a long journey it’s been a personal pleasure of his too have seen Birch grow into such an amazing company and to have such wonderful employees to bring Birch into a new era.

 Jenny is also the face behind Touchka | Fashion Tales, a brand of illustrated scarves inspired by stories, that she founded with her sweetheart Tomer Ronen.
 They work together from their little home studio.

 As a child she would wander her family’s wildflower prairie and press Queen Annes Lace flowers against her cheeks, pretending they were powder brushes.
 Memories of how it felt to be that child hold firm in her daily life, lending inspiration to her hand-painted works.